wscoble/beyond-the-prompt/presentation/slides.md

 ???

+⏱️ TIME: 29:30 - 32:30 (3.0 min)

 We're circling back to the opening problem.
 The audience remembers the setup.

-Now they'll see how the context window solution (Skills + Subagents) saved us from making a terrible decision.
+Now they'll see how the context window solution (Skills + Subagents) saved me from making a terrible decision.

 ---